 - School marquee signs

-Boy talks can make a huge difference when signing up new Cub Scouts!
-Schools that provide access to boy talks are the way to go.
-A Boy Talk is simply visiting each classroom and getting the boys excited about Scouting.
+Scout talks can make a huge difference when signing up new Cub Scouts!
+Schools that provide access to Scout talks are the way to go.
+A Scout Talk is simply visiting each classroom and getting the children excited about Scouting.

-The boy talk is where youth excitement is created.
-The district’s Cub Scout sign-up training will help give you the skills to put on an effective boy talk.
-Boy talks work best by going class-to-class and giving a five-minute promotion on the fun that Scouting has to offer.
+The Scout talk is where youth excitement is created.
+The district’s Cub Scout sign-up training will help give you the skills to put on an effective Scout talk.
+Scout talks work best by going class-to-class and giving a five-minute promotion on the fun that Scouting has to offer.
 If this scenario is not feasible then a school assembly will work; however, classroom talks are best.
 When speaking with the school, thank them for working with us in the development of youth and their community.

-Helpful hint: Consult with your district executive if you should need assistance with your boy talks.
+Helpful hint: Consult with your district executive if you should need assistance with your Scout talks.
 These energetic in-school presentations will dramatically increase the success of your recruitment!

 Here are several ideas for promoting the event outside of the schools.
 These tactics can be done either in tandem with your in-school promotions or on their own if you are not able to get full access to the schools.